-The Headteacher may delegate certain responsibilities to the Safety Coordinator in part or in full (at Ellingham School the Headteacher undertakes this role):
+The Head teacher may delegate certain responsibilities to the Safety Coordinator in part or in full:

-- To annually review the schools Health and Safety Policy and arrangements. - To ensure that members of staff are aware of, and have access, to the schools Health and Safety Policy. - To ensure new or temporary staff are informed of their Health and Safety responsibilities and duties and that they are provided with the necessary information, documentation and support to allow them to carry out their duties safely. - To, where appropriate, seek further advice on the implications of safety legislation, codes of practice and approved safe working procedures. - The health and safety aspects, affecting the design and layout of new and reorganised working areas. - The health and safety aspects of new plant, equipment and personal protective clothing. - To ensure that periodic inspections of the premises, plant, tools, equipment and work activities are completed by departmental manager, reporting to the head teacher and other managers who have responsibilities for actioning health and safety reports. - To assist management with the preparation of departmental safe working procedures and safety rules. - To liaise, where appropriate, with NCC Health and Safety Advisors, Health and Safety Executive (HSE) Inspectors, Fire Safety Officers and Environmental Health Officers.
+- To assist the Head teacher to annually review the schools Health and Safety Policy and arrangements. - To ensure that members of staff are aware of, and have access, to the schools Health and Safety Policy. - To ensure new or temporary staff are informed of their Health and Safety responsibilities and duties and that they are provided with the necessary information, documentation and support to allow them to carry out their duties safely. - To liaise with the Head teacher and, where appropriate seek further advice on the implications of safety legislation, codes of practice and approved safe working procedures. - The health and safety aspects, affecting the design and layout of new and reorganised working areas. - The health and safety aspects of new plant, equipment and personal protective clothing. - To ensure that periodic inspections of the premises, plant, tools, equipment and work activities are completed by departmental manager, reporting to the head teacher and other managers who have responsibilities for actioning health and safety reports. - To assist management with the preparation of departmental safe working procedures and safety rules. - To liaise, where appropriate, with NCC Health and Safety Advisors, Health and Safety Executive (HSE) Inspectors, Fire Safety Officers and Environmental Health Officers.